MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/advanced-guide.md

 > ![](media/more-categories.png "More categories")

 ## Bring in your data
-Once you've selected a business category, sample data is loaded with pre-configured profiles and segments for you to explore.
+Once you've selected a business category you will get to the *Data Manager* main screen where you should first choose ***Get Data*** as shown below.

-To bring in your own data, under **Data Manager** select **Sources** and choose a data source.
-Proceed through the pages to load your data.
-Once loaded, the sample data will be removed.
+//Replace the image below with image 4 in the 10/15 list:
 > [!div class="mx-imgBorder"]
 > ![](media/choose-data-source75.png "Choose a data source")